MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/strategy.md

 ---
-title: Outline a strategy for an Azure Virtual Desktop environment
+title: Strategic benefits of an Azure Virtual Desktop
 description: Explore the strategic benefits of an Azure Virtual Desktop environment.
 author: DominicAllen
 ms.author: doalle